Body Implant Surgery

-Barry L. Eppley, MD, DMD has the most extensive body implant experience of any Indianapolis plastic surgeon in creating increased muscular volume from the chest down to the calfs.
-To learn more about these procedures, please read the respective information below.
+Barry L. Eppley, MD, DMD has the most extensive body implant experience of any plastic surgeon in creating increased muscular volume from the chest down to the calves.

-Increasing the size of certain body muscle, or muscular enhancement, is the objective of most body implants.
-Other than breast implants (which is not a muscular enhancer), the most commonly recognized body implants include pectoral, buttock and calf implants.
+Increasing the size of certain body muscles, or muscular enhancement, is the objective of most body implants.
+Other than breast implants (which is not a muscular enhancer), the most commonly historically used body implants were the buttock, calf and pectoral implants.
 While once viewed as unusual or rare procedures, body implant surgery today is fairly common as implant materials and surgical techniques have improved.
-This has also lead to new innovative implants and areas for augmentation such as arm (biceps and triceps), deltoid and hip implants.
+This has also lead to new innovative implants and areas for augmentation such as arm (biceps and triceps), shoulders (deltoid and trapezius), thighs and hip implants.
 While fat injection augmentation has a valuable role in the enhancement of certain body areas, synthetic implants offer a permanent and assured solution to body augmentation that has the trade-off of an implanted synthetic material and a longer recovery.